 Tantalum

-Noted for its high melting point, tantalum is widely used as a capacitor in computers and other electronic devices.
+Noted for its high melting point, tantalum is widely used as a capacitator in electronic devices such as smartphones.

 Tantalum (Ta)

 Tantalum is a relatively rare metal that typically occurs together with niobium in its ores, most commonly in the form of coltan, which is predominantly sourced from DR Congo and neighbouring countries.
-Tantalum is one of the four 3TG ‘conflict minerals’, as defined by the US Dodd Frank Act and the EU Conflict Mineral Regulation.
+Tantalum is one of the four 3TG ‘conflict minerals’, as defined by Section 1502 of the US Dodd Frank Act (2010) and by the European Union’s Conflict Mineral Regulation (2017).
 It is also designated as a critical raw material by both the European Union and United States.

-The advent of consumer electronics means that tantalum consumption has been dominated by capacitors for electronic equipment since the mid-2000s.
-These are an essential part of almost all electronic products, ranging from smartphones to medical electronics, and from electronic systems in cars to wind turbines producing electricity.
+The advent of consumer electronics means that tantalum consumption is increasingly dominated by capacitors for electronic equipment.
+These are an essential part of almost all electronic products, ranging from smartphones to medical electronics, electronic systems in cars to wind turbines producing electricity.
 Tantalum content allows capacitors and semiconductors to be small and dense, which has great utility in size-constrained electronic devices.
-Tantalum metal is also used for sintering tray assemblies and shielding components for anode sintering furnaces.2https://www.tanb.org/about-tantalum/applications-for-tantalum,3https://www.britannica.com/science/tantalum Additionally, it is used to produce high temperature alloys for gas turbine engines.
+Tantalum metal is also used for sintering tray assemblies and shielding components for anode sintering furnaces.ii,iii Additionally, it is used to produce high temperature alloys.

 Key Countries